Toyota LandCruiser 300 vs Nissan Patrol

 Feature Showdown

-The Toyota LandCruiser 300 features a 8-inch touchscreen paired with a 7-inch digital dash, while the Nissan Patrol gets a 12.3-inch display.
+The Toyota LandCruiser 300 features a 8-inch touchscreen paired with a 7-inch digital dash, while the Nissan Patrol gets a 12.3-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Nissan Patrol counters with wireless charging that the Toyota LandCruiser 300 does not offer.
 Which feature set matters more depends on your daily routine and priorities.